 T cells are activated when they recognize antigens on antigen-presenting cells, or APCs.
+The main types are dendritic cells, macrophages, and B cells.
 The APCs gather and present antigens to T cells (and B cells).
 Killer T cells travel to the site of the infection and kill infected cells.
 Helper T cells work in nearby lymph nodes as well as at the site of the infection.
-These cells help B cells to make antibodies and they help killer T cells eliminate virus-infected cells.
+These cells communicate by releasing chemical signals, called cytokines.
+They also train B cells to make antibodies and they help killer T cells eliminate virus-infected cells.
 A third type of T cell is the memory T cell.
 This long-lived cell monitors the body for future invasions by the same pathogen.